lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 *Script 01: dtu_analyses/calculate_cpm.R* - This script is very short
 and depends on having transcript counts available either by downloading or running the nanoseq pipeline.
-Can run in either docker.
 Takes less than one minute.

-*Script 02: preprocessing/get_genome_annotations.sh* - you need these
+*Script 02: preprocessing/get_genome_annotations.sh* - You need genome
-for gffread to run, you also need genome annotations to run the nanoseq pipeline so frankly you should already have them somewhere.
+annotations available for gffread to run, but you also need genome annotations to run the nanoseq pipeline so frankly you should already have them somewhere and could just move them.
 You do need to get genome annotations if you didn’t run the nanoseq pipeline and are just using counts, so I am keeping it as script 2.
 It took me 20 minutes to download.

-*Script 03: preprocessing/create_isoform_fa.sh* - this script depends on
+*Script 03: preprocessing/create_isoform_fa.sh* - This script depends on
 script 02.
 It is a single command but needs to be run in a docker (either RStudio docker I made has gffread) or on a local machine with gffread.